NurJuwana/STIWK2124-A1-Group5/README.md

 ## Notes

 * Make sure MySQL is running before starting the project
-* Update database username and password correctly
+* Adjust database credentials if needed

+---